microsoft/golazo/docs/meetings.md

 - Clarify acceptance criteria and effort assumptions.
 - Assign Effort, Cost of Delay, Business Value (Fibonacci scale) then compute WSJF.
 - Reorder backlog (only top items need perfect ordering).

-- Pull highest priority items into Ready (Coach gates quality).
+After the meeting, the coach pulls the highest priority items into the Ready column.

-A meeting recording preserves reasoning for future reference.

 ### Estimation Dimensions